Skip to main content

 But did you know that not all “HMFs” are made from human milk?

-There is only one fortifier made exclusively from 100% donor breastmilk: Prolact+ H2MF® human milk fortifier (human, pasteurized).
+There are two fortifiers made exclusively from 100% donor breastmilk: Prolact+ H2MF® human milk fortifier (human, pasteurized) and Surgifort® human milk fortifier (human, pasteurized).
 All other products labeled “HMFs” are made from cow milk.

 Clinical evidence

-We’re committed to supporting research in the study of human milk and premature infant nutrition.
-To date, more than 34 studies have been published on this topic, 14 of which we sponsored.
+We’re committed to supporting research in the study of human milk and infant nutrition.
+To date, more than 30+ studies have been published on this topic.

-When used as part of an exclusive human milk diet (EHMD), Prolacta’s nutritional products are clinically proven to improve health outcomes3,4,5,6,7 and reduce hospital costs8,9 for critically ill, extremely premature infants as compared to cow milk-based fortifier or cow milk-based preterm formula.
+When used as part of a 100% human milk diet, Prolacta’s nutritional products are clinically proven to improve health outcomes8,9,10,11,12 and reduce hospital costs13,14 for extremely premature infants as compared to cow milk-based fortifier or cow milk-based preterm formula.

-More than 100,000 fragile premature infants throughout the world have benefited from Prolacta’s nutritional products, even more can thrive through better nutrition.10
+More than 100,000 fragile premature and critically ill infants throughout the world have benefited from Prolacta’s nutritional products, even more can thrive through better nutrition.
+16

 100% human milk diet